Arianee/docs/docs/ArianeeDecentralized.md

 ![alt_text](../img/arianeesmartcontract.png "image_tooltip")

-To favor interoperability and adoption the Arianee protocol designed a crypto currency (the ARIA token) compliant with the[ ERC-20 Token Standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) and certificates compliant (The Arianee Smart Assets) with the[ ERC-721 Token Standard](https://github.com/ethereum/eips/issues/721).
+To favor interoperability and adoption the Arianee protocol designed a crypto currency (the ARIA token) compliant with the[ ERC-20 Token Standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) and certificates (the Arianee Smart Assets) compliant with the[ ERC-721 Token Standard](https://github.com/ethereum/eips/issues/721).

 ## **About data storage**